aws-samples/cfn101-workshop/workshop/content/60-setting-up-nested-stack/100-lab-10-nested-stacks.md

 #### 5. Upload the EC2 stack to S3

-Similarly to [VPC stack](#3-upload-the-vpc-stack-to-s3), upload the EC2 template to the S3.
+Similar to the [VPC stack](#3-upload-the-vpc-stack-to-s3), upload the `ec2.yaml` template to your S3 bucket.

 #### 6. Deploy EC2 Nested Stack

-Update previously created stack with a new template.
+Update your previously created stack with a new parent template.

 1. Navigate to Cloudformation service in the AWS console.
 1. Select the _root_ stack (it is the one without nested tag associated).